CombiRWTH/StaffScheduling/docs/DatabaseQueries.md

 2. "19" := Arbeitsstunden
 3. "55" := Total

-The tricky thing here is that the different Konten are only "created" when they are needed, i. e. if an employee is not yet scheduled in the plan, there is only a "1" Konto in the TPersonalKontenJeMonat.
-The same thing applies to the "19" and "55" Konten, some employees only have a "19" Arbeitsstunden Konto, which represents the "Arbeitsstunden / IST Stunden" respectively.
-Other employees have a "19" as well as a "55" Konto, in that case the "55" Konto represents the right "IST Stunden" ("19" = "55" or "19" < "55").
+The tricky thing here is that the different Konten are only created when needed.
+For example, if an employee has not yet been scheduled in the plan, only a "1" Konto is present in the entity `TPersonalKontenJeMonat`.
+The same applies to the "19" and "55" Konten.
+Some employees only have a "19" Arbeitsstunden Konto, which represents the "Arbeitsstunden / IST Stunden" respectively.
+Other employees have both a "19" and a "55" Konto.
+In that case the "55" Konto represents the correct "IST Stunden" ("19" = "55" or "19" < "55").

 Once we have identified the right values using "RefKonten", we can get the hours from **Wert2**.
 As we use the working minutes and not hours, we finally have to multiply by 60 to get the right amount of working minutes.